-- 4. The outside oven surface should be cleaned with soap and water.
+- The outside oven surface should be cleaned with soap and water.
 Then wiped dry with a soft cloth.
 To prevent damage to the operating parts inside the oven, water should not be allowed to seep into the ventilation slots.
 If the Control Panel becomes dirty or wet, clean with a soft, dry cloth.
-Do NOT use harsh detergents or abrasives on Control Panel. - 5.
-If steam accumulates on both sides of the oven door, wipe with a soft cloth.
-This may occur when microwave the oven is operated under high humidity conditions and this is not an indication of a malfunction in the unit. - 6.
-It is occasionally necessary to remove the glass tray for
+Do NOT use harsh detergents or abrasives on Control Panel. - If steam accumulates on both sides of the oven door, wipe with a soft cloth.
+This may occur when the microwave oven operated under high humidity conditions and this is not an indication of a malfunction in the unit